thangle89/PersonalBlog/content/blog/javascript-objects-and-modules/index.md

 personA.__proto__.__proto__ === personB.__proto__.__proto__ // true
 ```

-In JS, every object inherit from based object prototypes, because all the prototypes are objects, so it can be modified, removed in runtime.
+In JS, every object inherits from based object prototype, because all the prototypes are objects, so it can be modified, removed in runtime.
 When accessing any property or method on an object, JS runtime will first look for the property or method on current object instance, if cannot find, it will go up in the prototype chain.
-The prototype chain's dependency can be described in following picture:
+The prototype chain can be described in following picture:

 ![prototype chain](./object-prototype.drawio.png)

-Prototypes or classes help creating objects more efficients.
+Prototypes or classes help creating objects more efficient.
 However when application grows, we still need a way to organize codes such that it's easy to maintain and develop.

 ### 2.Modules pattern